sprites20/Anthroid-AI/README.md

 This project was built using Python 3.9.7. https://www.python.org/downloads/

-Will soon have Meta Graph API for real-time updates, not only from websites, but from any user. https://developers.facebook.com/tools/explorer/
+Will soon have Meta Graph API for real-time news and updates from Facebook to extend beyond search engines, not only from websites, but from any user. https://developers.facebook.com/tools/explorer/